asyncapi/training/VIDEO_3_SCRIPT.md

 3. Reach the first position among the most used API specifications.
 This will require a growth in the number of community members by ensuring it is a community-driven project running under open governance.

  ## How did it come about?
 Founded by Fran Mendez, AsyncAPI started as a side project at Hitch (API Changelog).
-The AsyncAPI developers identified a lack of tools in the message-driven space and searched for a solution for standardized message-driven specification systems.
+He identified a lack of tools in the message-driven space and searched for a solution for standardized message-driven specification systems.

  ## What AsyncAPI brings
  AsyncAPI is an extensible and agnostic communication protocol specification that helps in message-based cases.
 AsyncAPI's main contribution to the world of APIs is the standardization of communication between APIs by making messages (events) more machine-readable.
 This approach allows developers to implement it in a simplified manner.